iconifyit/json-to-model/README.md

 - Add complex type validations for things like email, url, etc.
 - Add unit tests for this package and for resulting classes (some basic testing is in test.js already)
+- Add recursive parsing to allow class hierarchies to be defined in a single JSON file.